spiceweasel/studyit-flashcard/README.md

 <h3>Known Bugs/Issues</h3>
 <ul>
 <li>When choosing study by chapter, the first displayed will have a non-matching answer.
-I have not had a chance to investigate this issues.
-Workaround by selecting correct or incorrect to jump to the next card.</li>
+I have not had a chance to investigate this issue.
+Workaround by selecting correct or incorrect to jump to the next card in the set.</li>

 </ul>